tommy89231671/Network-Programming/README.md

 HW4: Add subscribe function
   ---Based on HW2 and HW4, add subscribe function via ActiveMQ.

-HW5: Build all the stuff on AWS.
+HW5: Build all the stuff on AWS
   ---Build two kinds of server on EC2.
 Loing_server for keeping listening to the client.
 Application_server for dealing with the client's request.
 Build a database on RDS (MySQL).